 5Eastern Michigan University

 Located eight miles east of Ann Arbor in Ypsilanti, EMU is among Michigan’s most comprehensive public universities.
 EMU offers 36 extended programs, including 19 by distance, as part of EMU Online.
 Online students pay in-state tuition rates regardless of their place of residence, however, only students in SARA member states are eligible to apply.

 The dietetics program, in which students complete theory and supervised practice concurrently, can be completed as either a master of science or bachelor of science degree.
-To apply, students need cumulative and prerequisite GPAs of at least 2.75.
+To apply, students need a cumulative GPA of 2.75 and a prerequisite GPA of at least 3.0.
 Prerequisites include six pre-application courses: human physiology, microbiology, organic chemistry, biochemistry, careers in nutrition and dietetics, and human nutrition.
 In the major, students take courses in topics including nutrient metabolism, food and culture, integrative medicine, and development of the entrepreneurial dietitian.
 Several courses include writing intensives and Learning Beyond the Classroom experiences: for example, the nutrition therapy experience encompasses three phases of medical site-based practice.